“Egregious and Blatant Violations of the Rule of Law and Administration of Justice” in Trial of Cambodian-American Lawyer

 Theary Seng is a Cambodian-American lawyer who emigrated to the United States from Cambodia as a child.
 She later returned to Cambodia to work on social and political issues, founding the Center for Cambodian Civic Education and the Association for Khmer Rouge Victims in Cambodia.
 She has been an outspoken critic of Cambodian Prime Minister Hun Sen and the ruling party.

 Her trial began in late November 2020.
-Ms. Seng initially sought the court’s permission to represent herself, but the court prevented her from doing so and refused to give her access to her case file until she obtained a Cambodian lawyer.
+Seng initially sought the court’s permission to represent herself, but the court prevented her from doing so and refused to give her access to her case file until she obtained a Cambodian lawyer.
 The report concludes that this violated her right to counsel under the ICCPR.
-Later, the Cambodian authorities denied Ms. Seng access to international legal assistance when her international lawyer, Jared Genser, was barred from entering the country after he attended one trial session and held a press conference about the case.
+Later, the Cambodian authorities denied Seng access to international legal assistance when her international lawyer, Jared Genser, was barred from entering the country after he attended one trial session and held a press conference about the case.

-Ms. Seng’s trial concluded on June 14, 2022 with her conviction, following which Ms. Seng was transferred to a prison 300 km from Phnom Penh, with the prison spokesperson telling a media outlet, “If we keep her in [Phnom Penh], they [her supporters] will come to disturb the prison, and how will my officers work?”
-As a result of this transfer, Ms. Seng is isolated from her family and lawyer, which is particularly damaging as she prepares for her appeal.
+Seng’s trial concluded on June 14, 2022 with her conviction, following which Seng was transferred to a prison 300 km from Phnom Penh, with the prison spokesperson telling a media outlet, “If we keep her in [Phnom Penh], they [her supporters] will come to disturb the prison, and how will my officers work?”
+As a result of this transfer, Seng is isolated from her family and lawyer, which is particularly damaging as she prepares for her appeal.

 Read more about TrialWatch’s work on Cambodia hereFor a full analysis of the case and grade that has been provided, read the report here.